Long-Term Care COVID-19 Response

 - Group activities:

-- If all residents participating in the activity are fully vaccinated, then they may choose to have close contact and to not wear source control during the activity.
+- If all residents participating in the activity are up to date with vaccinations, then they may choose to have close contact and to not wear source control during the activity.

-- If unvaccinated residents are present, then all participants in the group activity should wear source control and unvaccinated residents should physically distance from others.
+- If residents who are not up to date with vaccinations are present, then all participants in the group activity should wear source control and those residents should physically distance from others.

 - Communal dining:

-- Fully vaccinated residents can participate in communal dining without use of source control or physical distancing.
+- Residents who are up to date with vaccinations can participate in communal dining without use of source control or physical distancing.

 - The facility/home may host separate activities/dining based on vaccination status